Skip to main content

 docker logs -f <containername>

-Although Apache log files are in the container's /var/log/apache2/
+Although Apache log files are in the container's /var/log/apache2/ directory, they are symlinked to stderr, and therefore are not displayable from inside the container.

-Logfiles in the mDIS instance
+Logfiles the mDIS instance generates when used.

 Viewing mDIS webserver- and PHP log files on Linux (inside a VirtualBox instance or inside a Docker container):